 And this is the way of the Christian.
-"For the love of Christ constrains us; because we thus judge, that if one died for all, then were all dead: and that he died for all, that they which live should not henceforth live unto themselves, but unto him which died for them, and rose again" (2 Cor.
-5:14, 15).
+"For the love of Christ constraineth us; because we thus judge, that if one died for all, then were all dead: and that he died for all, that they

 This is the faith of Jesus; this is the way of the faith of Jesus, who is "the Way."